keyboard_arrow_up

 Net Positive Suction Head Available (NPSHA)

-A measure of the absolute pressure of the liquid at the inlet of the pump.
+A measure of the absolute pressure of the liquid at the pump's inlet.

 Prime